eonfluxor/flask/README.md

 In case you need to observe changes in NSObject you can use `FlaskRef`.
 This will wrap your object inside a class that supports the Codable protocol required by your State struct.

 When observing this keys you'll be notified whenever the object pointer to this object changes.
-This would allow you to observer changes in UI objects like UIViewController.
+This would allow you to observe changes in UI objects like UIViewController.

 ```swift
 struct myState : State{